ebrahimkhodadadi/SignalTrader/README.md

 ## Configuration

-TelegramTrader supports multiple configuration methods for maximum flexibility:
+SignalTrader supports multiple configuration methods for maximum flexibility:

 ### Main Settings
 Create a `settings.json` file with your trading parameters.
 See [Configuration Guide](docs/Config.md) for detailed instructions.